Curtains

 Fearfulness doesn’t have to be genetic.

-And so, these thoughts having comforted me, before I drift back into an even more restful slumber, I make a very specific mental note to self.
+And so, these thoughts having comforted me, before I drift back to more restful slumber, I make a very specific mental note to self.

 Never allow your mind to become shuttered, or have curtains imposed upon you against your will, ever again.
 I choose the constant over the transitory, the lasting over death, and the real and beautiful, over my own darkened shadows and fears.